tsuereth/systemtap-containers-experiment/README.md

 - And subsequently `docker run`s that container with a volume mountpoint into the host, so that its build output (the systemtap build/installation) will land on the host.

-- Finally the script produces a small text file recording the install-prefix of this systemtap build (i.e. where systemtap expects to find its own installation files) and a compressed archive of the build's artifacts.
+- The container's build script will ultimately produce two outputs: a small text file recording the install-prefix of this systemtap build (i.e. where systemtap expects to find its own installation files) and a compressed archive of the build's artifacts.

 Those final outputs are used as inputs by the next (runner) step, through both steps' `BUILD_PREFIX_FILEPATH` and `BUILD_ARCHIVE_FILEPATH` variables.